JY522IC/Project-14-Developing-a-sensing-area-visualisation-tool-for-laparoscopic-drop-in-gamma-probe/README.md

   - We report the works done of last week on meeting with Prof Dan
   - We printed smaller aruco marker and paste it on probe
   - We test our aruco algorithm to detect small marker on probe, problem encountered trying to solve on next meeting

+### 2022/11/1 2pm—6pm
+  - Still working on the calibrate code
+  - Spend time discuss what we have learned in Image Guided Intervention course and what methods can be used in our group project

+### 2022/11/3 10am—1pm
+  - We re-calibrate the camera with small aruco marker
+  - We tested camera with small aruco marker
+  - Testing and integrate code

+### 2022/11/4 10am—1pm
+  - We solved aruco detection problem with adding focus lens in front of camera
+  - We tested that 150mm len works best with our camera
+  - Refact and rearrange code files for better understanding

+### 2022/11/07 2pm—6pm
+  - We report the works done of last week on meeting with Kaizhong and Baoru.
+  - Discuss marker development progress and RGB-Depth image correspondence.
+  - Planning to start task 2 and 3 of the project.
+  - Recap the project research, experiment, and result so far.

+### 2022/11/08 2pm—6pm
+  - Start working on depth camera representation.
+  - Modified 3D camera code to show marker in color space.
+  - Tried to create marker in depth space, to be continued on the next session.
+  - Research on Realsense colour and depth frame class for Python.

+### 2022/11/10 10am—1pm
+  - Resolve error shifted 3D space representation.
+  - Tried to create pixel representation on the 3D space.
+  - Visualise identified markers as green plus signs in 3D space.
+  - Encountered positional error for the marker depth.

+### 2022/11/11 10am—1pm
+  - Figured out how to systematically get the depth values from image x,y coordinates.
+  - Resolve error of identified marker depth on the 3D space, with some x-y axis error.
+  - Code refactoring and folder structure naming changes.